Stovetop Brewing Guide

 Step One

-Fill the base of the stovetop (the boiler) with 300mL of water - you can use the scale or fill to just below the pressure valve.
+Fill the base of the stovetop (the boiler) with 300mL of water (ideally hot/near boiling for a faster and actually slightly tastier brew but room temperature is also fine) - you can use the scale or fill to just below the pressure valve.

 Step Two

-Place your filter funnel on the scale and add 30g of coffee - don't tamp the coffee but leave it quite loose.
+Place your filter funnel on the scale and add approximately 30g of coffee (fill the basket) - don't tamp the coffee, leave it quite loose, but tap the side of the funnel basket so the grind settles.

 Step Three